MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/04a-speech.md

 In this exercise, use Azure Speech in Microsoft Foundry Tools to create a speech-capable agent.
 You'll use Azure Speech Voice Live, a service used to build real-time voice-based agents.

+> **Tip**: Speech input works best in a quiet environment with a microphone or headset.

 This exercise takes approximately **25** minutes.

 ## Create a Microsoft Foundry project